Morpheus5/Archive/README.md

-1. Log each .tif file from each recording session in  a dedicated directory for each session. i.e. store each animal in a separate directory ( I typically have a subfolder for each day of imaging.)
+1. Log each .tif/.tiff file from each recording session in  a dedicated directory for each session. i.e. store each animal in a separate directory ( I typically have a subfolder for each day of imaging.)

 2. When you are done for the day/session, open the directory you made in the last step in matlab, and run SM_Parse.
 This will separate video blocks in .m files ( so its easy to manipulate in matlab)